Jim Saah Learned How to Use His Camera During the Height of DC Hardcore

 There’s a shot of a crowd sitting on the floor watching a band, which you often see at Fugazi shows.
 Tell me about that.

-I think that picture may have been taken in-between bands.
-With the Fugazi shows, sometimes if people got too violent – kicking people and stuff – they would yell at them and say, “Calm down.”
+I think that picture may have been taken in between bands.
+With the Fugazi shows, sometimes if people got too violent—kicking people and stuff—[the band] would yell at them and say, “Calm down.”
 But people would dance at Fugazi shows.
 No one really sat down, except maybe for Rites of Spring, or some of the bands where they were trying to get away from the violence and stuff.
 They’d do shows early in the morning at, like, [the venue] Food for Thought, and people might sit and respectfully watch the band and purposely not slam dance and stuff.
 But that wasn’t the case in the early days by a long shot.

 Well, that was never with Minor Threat.
 With Fugazi it would happen fairly often; not every show, but maybe once every other show.
 There’s a part in the movie where, in maybe 1990, they were really over the slam dance thing and [Fugazi guitarist] Guy [Picciotto] stops the show.
 They finish the song and he dives into the audience and grabs this guy who’s jumping on everyone’s head, and he’s like, “Sit the fuck down.
 If you wanna kick people in the head, you can get on stage and kick me in the head.”